Modeling Nonstationary Extremal Dependence via Deep Spatial Deformations

-In Figure~\ref{pic:UKpr_pairCEPs}, we further present the detailed extremal dependence structure estimated using nonstationary model~2 and risk functional $r_{\text{max}}(\cdot)$, with respect to the following reference cities: Birmingham, Liverpool, Aberystwyth, and Cardiff.
+In Figure~\ref{pic:UKpr_pairCEPs}, we further present the detailed extremal dependence structure estimated using nonstationary model~2 with WLS and nonstationary model~3 with GSM, under the risk functional $r_{\text{max}}(\cdot)$, with respect to the following reference cities: Birmingham, Liverpool, Aberystwyth, and Cardiff.
 The results are represented by maps of pairwise CEPs relative to the aforementioned reference cities, which show that the fitted nonstationary models capture the anisotropy and nonstationarity in the extremal dependence structure quite well.
 We can further observe the prominent effect of landform on extremal dependence; due to the mountain barrier, the rainfall anomaly in Aberystwyth is highly correlated in a large area to the west, while the rainfall anomaly in Birmingham is only highly correlated with a small adjacent terrestrial area in the east.
-Uncertainty assessment is reported, in terms of standard deviations computed using a nonparametric bootstrap, as discussed in Section~\ref{Inference:Implementation}, and these are shown for pairwise CEPs in Figure~\ref{pic:UKpr_unc}.
+Uncertainty assessment is reported, in terms of standard deviations computed using a nonparametric bootstrap (with warping re-estimation and site resampling), as discussed in Section~\ref{Inference:Implementation}, and these are shown for pairwise CEPs in Figure~\ref{pic:UKpr_unc}.
 We observe smaller standard deviations near the reference city, and larger uncertainty further away.
 The uncertainty pattern aligns with that of the estimated extremal dependence structure, which is influenced by the warped space.
-In contrast to the minimal impact observed on uncertainty for estimated dependence parameters, Figure~\ref{pic:UKpr_unc} indicates that the deformation plays a substantially larger role in inflating the uncertainty of pairwise CEPs: when taking the impact of the deformation into account, the standard deviations in estimated CEPs are markedly greater than those obtained that the assuming warping fixed.
+In contrast to the minimal impact observed on uncertainty for estimated dependence parameters, Figure~\ref{pic:UKpr_unc} indicates that the deformation plays a substantially larger role in inflating the uncertainty of pairwise CEPs: when taking the impact of the deformation into account, the standard deviations in estimated CEPs are markedly greater than those obtained when assuming the warping fixed.